| | [page 86]

 action and the metaphors of physics show us how fundamental this view

 has come to be.
+A

 metaphor goes beyond, carries beyond, identifies one thing in another,